-The Company has executed the Value Creation Plan over the last five years by reducing product complexity, closing less efficient manufacturing and distribution operations and consolidating production and distribution into a smaller number of efficient scale facilities.
-The Value Creation Plan is substantially complete but work still remains to optimize the operations and eliminate ramp-up inefficiencies.
+The Company has executed the Value Creation Plan over the last six years by reducing product complexity, closing less efficient manufacturing and distribution operations and consolidating production and distribution into a smaller number of efficient scale facilities.
+The Value Creation Plan was substantially complete at the end of 2015 but work continued through 2016 and continues into 2017 to optimize the operations and eliminate ramp-up inefficiencies.